uwescience/SciPy2024-GitHubActionsTutorial/README.md

 Outline:

-* Overview of Github Actions and Workflows and their popular uses in Python software development (examples of testing, listing, packaging)(30 min)
+* Overview of GitHub Actions and Workflows and their popular uses in Python software development (examples of testing, listing, packaging)(30 min)
-	* We will explain the main components of Github Actions and associated terminology
+	* We will explain the main components of GitHub Actions and associated terminology
 	* We will summarize their typical uses in software development
-	* We will point to popular Github Actions used in Python software development and packaging (the focus of this tutorial will not be on them but rather on scientific pipelines)
+	* We will point to popular GitHub Actions used in Python software development and packaging (the focus of this tutorial will not be on them but rather on scientific pipelines)

 * Setting up your first workflow: a scientific Python environment (20 min)
-	* participants will update a workflow .yml file to create an environment with their favorite Python libraries
+	* participants will update a workflow `.yml` file to create an environment with their favorite Python libraries
 	* participants will inspect the github interface to see the workflow runs

 * Scheduled algorithm deployment to a realtime stream (30 min)